While protecting and preserving Palm Beach County's ecological treasures, ERM's hard work also provides a place & space to be active OUTDOORS!

 ERM maintains 16 miles of public beaches that erode away due to natural sand movement and from storm related events so that we all have a place to go to bask in the sun, play in the sand, or swim in the surf.

-From deep sea fishing while moored near an artificial or natural reef, to getting a bite from the brackish waters in Lake Worth Lagoon, to bass fishing along the shore a freshwater Chain of Lake, the county has enhanced fishing opportunities for saltwater and freshwater anglers by restoring aquatic habitat.
-Installation of public-use amenities makes it easy to cast your rod and real in your catch!
+ERM restores aquatic habitats that enhance fishing for saltwater and freshwater anglers.
+From deep sea fishing while moored near an artificial, to getting a bite from the brackish waters in Lake Worth Lagoon, to bass fishing along the shore of a freshwater Chain of Lakes.
+Follow these links for places to visit that makes it easy to cast your rod and reel in your catch!

 Florida requires a license to fish, visit Florida Fish & Wildlife Conservation Commission for more information.

 ERM protects the habitat of over 220 species of resident and migratory birds.
 Many of these sites ** are part of the

 Great Florida Birding and Wildlife Trail that stretches 2,000 miles from Key West to Gulf Islands National Seashore.

 ERM projects enhance blueways through Lake Worth Lagoon's mangrove forests, salt marshes, & mud flats, AND through open freshwater lakes, winding marshes, and cypress swamps in natural areas.
 Visit one of these access points where you can bring your water craft, park near a launch site to explore!